 The strongest indicator of real-world intelligence is an individual's ability to consciously discern sensorial perceptions.
 It is not the perception that marks a quality of mind, but rather it is the manner of which the mind is used.
 The measuring of olfactory perception is one of the few methods of accurately illustrating intellectual ability.

 Abstract: The topic of olfactory perception has importance in all fields of study including biology, chemistry, physics, psychology, philosophy, logic, and the experience of life itself.
 The following article lightly touches on minor histories that include Darwinian interpretations of olfaction, with the Darwinian history being a foundation of modern biological and chemical interpretations.
 It is hoped that the article may lend a sufficient enough quantity of information and references so that an individual interested in the sense of smell might recognize that the topic is much more complex and important than what is popularly believed.

-The following seven links jump to the different sections within this article.
+The following seven links (plus an update) jump to the different sections within this article.

 History of Olfactory Perception

 Long before Lao Zi and Gautama Buddha first spoke words of enlightenment, there existed individuals who attained manners of heightened awareness, and though the types of awareness are not listed in words alongside those of organized philosophies and ideologies, still the masters of each manner of awareness recognized the other masters, for the art of awareness exhibits itself not in words, but in what words are not spoken.
 In some forms of popular Zen it is taught to shun the senses, and the teachings are surely of benefit to many individuals, but Zen is not the ultimate teaching, and he who achieves mastery must achieve that which is greater than the teaching.
 The shunning of the senses may help some individuals to discover their own consciousness, but even so, if a man finds satisfaction and contentment with his first level of awareness, he will not achieve the second nor the greater states of awareness.